kenglxn/omraadet/README.md

 which is a shortcut that does the following:

 * `git checkout gh-pages`
+* `git merge master -m "merge master and prepare to deploy"`
 * `ember build --environment production`
 * `git add dist --force`
 * `git commit -m "deploy to gh-pages"`